AdrienPlacais/LightWin/docs/manual/get_method.rst

 If the requested key is not found, the method does **not** raise an error -- it simply returns an empty array.

-Some examples are provided at the end of the `example notebook`_.
+Some examples are provided at the end of the :ref:`example notebook<notebooks-lightwin-example>`.

-.. _example notebook: notebooks/example.ipynb#Accessing-data